momosetkn/doma/docs/query-dsl.rst

 Tips
 ====

-Execution in Dao (Entityql, NativeSql)
+Execution in DAO
 --------------------------------------

-It is useful to execute DSLs in the default method of the Dao interface.
+It is useful to execute DSLs in the default method of the DAO interface.
 To get a ``config`` object, call ``Config.get(this)`` in the default method as follows:

 .. code-block:: java